-The Company's 1999 Non-Employee Director Plan (the "1999 DIRECTOR PLAN") provides for annual automatic grants of nonqualified stock options to continuing non-employee directors.
-Under the 1999 Director Plan, each non-employee director will receive a non-qualified stock option grant of 15,000 shares of the Company's Common Stock upon his or her initial election to the Board of Directors.
-On the date of each annual stockholders' meeting, each incumbent non-employee director who has served on the Board for at least eleven months will automatically be granted an option to purchase 5,000 shares of the Company's Common Stock.
+The Company's 1999 Non-Employee Director Plan (the "1999 Director Plan") provides for annual automatic grants of nonqualified stock options to continuing non-employee directors.
+Under the 1999 Director Plan, each non-employee director will receive a nonqualified stock option grant of 15,000 shares of the Company's Common Stock upon his or her initial election to the Board of Directors.
+On the date of each annual stockholders' meeting, each incumbent non-employee director who has served on the Board for at least eleven months will automatically be granted a nonqualified stock option to purchase 5,000 shares of the Company's Common Stock.
 All options automatically granted to non-employee directors will have an exercise price equal to 100% of the fair market value on the date of grant and become exercisable immediately.
+On May 22, 2001, Messrs.
+Guzy, Flath, Draper, Sohn and Hart received nonqualified stock option grants under the Company's 1999 Non-Employee Director Plan for 5,000 shares each of the Company's Common Stock at an exercise price of \$8.50 per share.